-Although no experience is necessary to enjoy a peaceful day of Kayaking, Nature Adventures Outfitters offers a full curriculum of kayak insruction for those who are interested in paddling in more challenging conditions.
-From beginning Instruction for first-time paddlers to more advanced rescues, surfing, rolling and rough water, everything you need to know about Kayaking around Charleston SC, or anywhere else is available through our courses and workshops.
+Although no experience is necessary to enjoy a peaceful day of kayaking, Nature Adventures Outfitters offers a full curriculum of kayak instruction for those who are interested in paddling in more challenging conditions.
+From beginning instruction for first-time paddlers to more advanced rescues, surfing, rolling and rough water, everything you need to know about kayaking around Charleston SC, or anywhere else is available through our courses and workshops.

 All of our instructors are certified by the American Canoe Association